amazingchow/github-openapi/README.md

 ### Prerequisites

-* for Linux or MacOS users
+* Linux or MacOS
-* you have installed python 3.7 or higher
+* Installed python 3.7 or higher

 ### Installation